cpondoc/codethechange.github.io/setup/README.md

 Finally, go to `projects.json` and add the `name_id` in the `team` list.

+To preview these changes, run `yarn && yarn serve`.

 ## Updating Project Information
 Make sure you have Python 3 and Pip installed as well as pipenv.
 Installation instructions for Python3/Pip are [here](https://pip.pypa.io/en/stable/installing/) and installation instructions for pipenv are [here](https://docs.pipenv.org/en/latest/install/#pragmatic-installation-of-pipenv).